Old German Baptist Brethren: Beginnings

-The Schwarzenau Brethren were first organized in 1708 under the leadership of Alexander Mack (1679–1735) in Schwarzenau, Germany, now part of Bad Berleburg in North Rhine-Westphalia.
-In August of the same year, five men, including Mack, and three women gathered at the Eder, a small river that flows through Schwarzenau, to perform baptism as an outward symbol of their new interpretation of the faith.
-One of the members of the group first baptized Mack, who then, in turn, baptized the other seven.
-Mack along with the seven others believed that the Roman Catholic, Lutheran, and Reformed churches were taking extreme liberties with the true message of Christianity revealed in the New Testament, so they rejected state-church unions, use of force and violence, and the established liturgy, including infant baptism and existing Eucharistic practices.
-The founding Brethren were broadly influenced by Radical Pietist understandings of an invisible, nondenominational church of awakened Christians who would fellowship together in equality, purity, and love, following Jesus while awaiting Christ's return.
+The Schwarzenau Brethren were organized in 1708 under Alexander Mack (1679–1735) in Schwarzenau, Germany, now part of Bad Berleburg in North Rhine-Westphalia.
+In August of that year, five men, including Mack, and three women gathered at the Eder, the small river flowing through Schwarzenau, to be baptized as a symbol of their faith.
+One member baptized Mack, who in turn baptized the other seven.
+The group held that the Roman Catholic, Lutheran, and Reformed churches had departed from the New Testament, and so they rejected state-church unions, the use of force, and the established liturgy, including infant baptism.
+They were influenced by the Radical Pietist idea of an invisible, nondenominational church of awakened Christians living together in equality and awaiting Christ's return.

-A notable influence was Ernest Christopher Hochmann von Hochenau, a traveling Pietist minister.
-While living in Schriesheim, his hometown, Mack invited Hochmann to come and minister there.
-Like others who influenced the Brethren, Hochmann considered the pure church to be spiritual and did not believe that a highly organized church was necessary.
-By 1708, the date of the first Brethren baptisms, Mack had rejected this position in favor of forming a separate church with visible rules and ordinances—including threefold baptism by immersion, a three-part Love Feast (that combined communion with feet washing and an evening meal), anointing, and use of Church discipline steps as instructed in Matthew 18, culminating with the "ban" against wayward members.
+The traveling Pietist minister Ernest Christopher Hochmann von Hochenau was an early influence; Mack invited him to preach at Schriesheim, Mack's hometown.
+Like others who influenced the Brethren, Hochmann regarded the pure church as spiritual and saw no need for a highly organized one.
+By 1708, when the first Brethren baptisms took place, Mack had rejected that view in favor of a visible church with defined ordinances: threefold baptism by immersion, a three-part love feast combining communion with feet washing and a meal, anointing, and the discipline of Matthew 18, culminating in the "ban" against unrepentant members.

-Religious persecution drove the Brethren to take refuge in Friesland, Netherlands.
-In 1719 Peter Becker led a group to settle in Pennsylvania.
-In 1720 forty Brethren families settled in Surhuisterveen in Friesland.
-They lived among the Mennonites there, remaining until 1729, when all but a handful emigrated to America in three separate groups from 1719 to 1733.
-By 1740, nearly all of the "Schwarzenau" Brethren had relocated to Pennsylvania and they ceased to exist as an organized group in Europe.
+Religious persecution drove the Brethren to Friesland in the Netherlands.
+In 1719 Peter Becker led a group to settle in Pennsylvania, and in 1720 some 40 Brethren families settled at Surhuisterveen in Friesland, where they lived among the Mennonites until 1729.
+Between 1719 and 1733 the Brethren emigrated to America in several groups, and by 1740 nearly all of the Schwarzenau Brethren had relocated to Pennsylvania; they ceased to exist as an organized group in Europe.